Imeanbusiness/RogueAdventure/brainstorming/GameIdeas.md

 Knight: 20 dmg

-Special: 20 hp of healing, 100% lifesteal
+Special: 20 hp of healing, 100% lifesteal, 20 hp shield

 Card class: Support

 Legendary: Cards with several abilities that makes it unique, as well as a special trait

+Shadow Assasin: 200 dmg

+Special: Lose 35% of your health, 1.5x damage boost to next card, 5 hp 3 turn poison.
+Discard

+Card class: Damage

 Mythic: Something is extremely unique about them, and they function like their own thing

+The emperor: 30 dmg

+Special: Stun your enemy for 2 turns, give anti heal for 4 turns.
+Discard.

+Card class: Normal